dblana/academic-kickstart/content/project/soapbox-science-SoT/index.md

 slides: example
 ---

-[Soapbox Science](https://soapboxscience.org/) involves female scientists standing on soapboxes in busy city streets, talking with passers-by about their research.
+[Soapbox Science](https://soapboxscience.org/) involves women scientists standing on soapboxes in busy city streets, talking with passers-by about their research.

 I think it is a brilliant outreach platform, for two reasons.
 First, instead of inviting people to a dedicated science event, it takes science to the streets, so it reaches people who might not consider attending a science event.
 And second, by focusing on female scientists, is raises the visibility of women in STEM, and hopefully encourages more girls to study science and engineering.